OSGeo/grass-website/content/contribute/sponsoring.md

 ## Current Sponsors

-[Bohannan Huston, Inc.](https://bhinc.com/) has sponsored GRASS since 2021.
+We thank [Bohannan Huston, Inc.](https://bhinc.com/) for their continued sponsorship of GRASS since 2021.

 The [Open Source Geospatial Foundation (OSGeo)](https://www.osgeo.org/) provides infrastructure for the project including hosting,